Sprout Social vs Hootsuite: Which Platform Wins in 2026?

 Is there a free version of Sprout Social or Hootsuite?

 Neither Sprout Social nor Hootsuite offers a free plan.
 Both provide 30-day free trials.
-If you need a social media management tool with a genuine free trial and affordable paid plans, PostEverywhere offers a 14-day free trial with no credit card required, and paid plans starting at $19/month.
+If you need a social media management tool with a genuine free trial and affordable paid plans, PostEverywhere offers a 7-day free trial with cancel anytime, and paid plans starting at $19/month.

 What's the biggest difference between Sprout Social and Hootsuite?

-The biggest practical difference is the pricing model and analytics quality.
-Sprout Social charges per seat ($249+/month each) and delivers premium analytics.
-Hootsuite charges per plan ($99–$249/month for 1–3 users) and offers broader integrations.
-Your choice should hinge on whether detailed reporting or platform flexibility matters more to your team.
+The biggest practical difference is pricing model, AI strategy, and analytics quality.
+Sprout Social charges per seat ($199–$399/seat/month, plus the new $79/$99 Essentials tier) and delivers premium analytics and the Trellis AI agent.
+Hootsuite charges per user ($99/user/month annual on Standard, $249 on Advanced) and offers broader integrations plus Talkwalker-powered listening.
+Your choice should hinge on whether detailed reporting and AI workflows or platform/integration flexibility matter more to your team.

 Are there cheaper alternatives to both Sprout Social and Hootsuite?